SilvioWork/MedmorSpringBootAPI/Readme.md

 * LOMBOCK
 * VALIDATION
 * SWAGGER
+* HANDLER EXCEPTION

 ## Next MVP Aplication
 * Decoupling of interfaces and conversion to DTO via Maper resource.
   * Create the management mechanism (CRUD) for the Enums.
 * Implement application security.
+* Create an external layer for capturing Exceptions.